Otonom-Launchpad/otonom-frontend/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ## Solana Integration

-This project includes direct integration with Solana blockchain using:
+This project includes direct integration with the Solana blockchain using:

-- **Web3.js**: For blockchain transactions and account management
+- **Web3.js / @solana/web3.js**: For blockchain transactions and account management.
-- **@solana/spl-token**: For token operations including Associated Token Accounts (ATAs)
+- **@solana/spl-token**: For SPL token operations, including Associated Token Accounts (ATAs).
-- **@solana/wallet-adapter-react**: For wallet connection and signing
+- **@solana/wallet-adapter-react & related packages**: For seamless wallet connection (e.g., Phantom) and transaction signing.
+- **Anchor/BN.js**: For interacting with Anchor programs and handling large numbers.

 ### Program Integration

-The frontend interacts with a custom Anchor program deployed on Solana devnet.
-Key features:
+The frontend is configured to interact with our custom Anchor program deployed on the Solana devnet (Program ID: `CWYLQDPfH6eywYGJfrSdX2cVMczm88x3V2Rd4tcgk4jf`).
+Key features of this integration include:

-- Manual transaction building with proper account structure
+- Manual transaction building with proper account structure for Anchor program calls.
-- Custom instruction serialization for Anchor compatibility
+- Custom instruction data serialization compatible with the Anchor program.
-- Support for project initialization and investment workflows
+- Support for on-chain operations such as user profile creation and project initialization.
-- Real on-chain transactions with explorer verification
+- All blockchain transactions are real and verifiable on the Solana Explorer (devnet).

+For details on the smart contract's source code, architecture, and deployment, please see the [otonom-contracts repository](https://github.com/Otonom-Launchpad/otonom-contracts).

 ### Development and Testing